-B. Testbed Evaluation
+7.2 Testbed Evaluation

-1) Implementation On the Platform: Our testbed is built on a real topology obtained from the Internet Topology Zoo [30], called Epoch [31].The SDN platform is mainly composed of three parts: a controller, 6 Open vSwitches (Version 2.5.3) [32] and 5 virtual machines (acting as terminals).
-Each Open vSwitch and its connected virtual machines are run on a server with a core i5-3470 processor and 8GB of RAM.
-The link capacity is set as 200Mbps for simplicity.
-We use the OpenDaylight Lithium-SR1 release [33] as the controller software running on a server with a core i7-8700k processor and 16GB of RAM.
+7.2.1 Implementation On the Platform

+Our testbed is built on a real topology obtained from the Internet Topology Zoo [46], called Epoch [47], which contains 6 nodes (switches) and 7 links.
+We randomly deploy several terminals on our small-scale testbed to simulate different flows, and the topology is illustrated in Fig. 4.
+Our SDN platform is mainly composed of three parts: a controller, 6 Open vSwitches (Version 2.5.3) [48] and 5 virtual machines (acting as terminals).
+Each Open vSwitch and its connected virtual machines are run on a server with a core i5-3470 processor and 8 GB of RAM.
+The link capacity is set as 200 Mbps for simplicity.
+We use the OpenDaylight Lithium-SR1 release [49] as the controller software running on a server with a core i7-8700k processor and 16GB of RAM.

 We implement our tests with a set of synthetic and realistic workloads.
-Similar to previous works [18] [19], our synthetic workloads include: (1) random flows, each terminal sends to several random terminals; (2) server flows, random terminals send the traffic to a number of designated terminals.
+Similar to previous works [24], [26], our synthetic workloads include: (1) random flows, each terminal sends to several random terminals; (2) server flows, random terminals send the traffic to a number of designated terminals.
 These flows can simulate the traffic of mail servers and web servers; (3) associative flows, these flows simulate the communications between a terminal and a number of designated terminals, e.g., traffic between the finance department and the database.
+The authors of [29] have shown that less than 20 percent of the top-ranked flows may be responsible for more than 80 percent of the total traffic.
+Thus, we allocate the size for all workloads according to this 2-8 distribution and the expected traffic demand of each flow is 1 Mbps.